 Equity, Diversity & Inclusion

-Considerations for equity, diversity and inclusion (EDI) in research acknowledge that historical inequality has led to current cultural inequity; that diversity through intersectional representation is a necessary component of research success; and that inclusive praxis will benefit everyone in the Canadian and global research context.
-An inclusive research environment contributes to diversity and can only be achieved when informed and intentional equitable practices are adopted.
-Western’s commitment to EDI in research includes tool and resource development that supports researchers seeking to implement EDI practices into their research programs or projects.
+EDI is the understanding and acknowledgement that historical inequality has led to current cultural inequity; that diversity through intersectional representation is a necessary component of research success; and that inclusive praxis will benefit all in the Canadian and Global research environment.

 Diversity in research provides: